Bizarre Prophetic Commands/2

 • In cases where the text is silent, neither mentioning a vision nor an active deed, such as the commands that Yechezkel shave his hair, lie on his side, or eat bread baked in dung, one can take either option.

 Loyalty to the simple meaning of the text – Abarbanel is motivated by a desire to stay true to the simple meaning of the text.
-He questions how someone can arbitrarily decide that the narrator's statement,25 "and he did so" was only within a dream?
+He questions how someone can arbitrarily decide that the statement given in the narrative voice,25 "and he did so," was only within a dream?

 Maintaining prophetic standards and reputation – Abarbanel argues that the degree of "absurdity" of a commanded action should play no role in determining whether or not it was merely a vision.
 It is not for the reader to decide what is "strange" or whether or not they are comfortable with Hashem's commands.